 So, back to mom.
 To recap, her breakfast consisted of: gluten, dairy, soy, sugar and corn (starch).
-She was eating an "Anti-Omni" diet.
-If you know anything about The Omni Diet, these are the things I have people eliminate for at least the first two weeks.
+She was eating an “Anti Brain Warrior” diet.
+If you know anything about The Brain Warrior’s Way or The Omni Diet, these are the things I have people eliminate for at least the first two weeks.

-Most people start the Omni Diet because they are suffering from one of the following: obesity, high cholesterol, inflammation, digestive issues, acne, chronic pain, brain fog, high blood sugar, skin problems or migraines.
+Most people start the Brain Warrior’s Way meal plan or the Omni Diet because they are suffering from one of the following: obesity, high cholesterol, inflammation, digestive issues, acne, chronic pain, brain fog, high blood sugar, skin problems or migraines.
 At the Amen Clinics, some of our best testimonials come from our nutrition department, utilizing these simple principles.

 So what can you do to make sure you or your loved one don’t fall prey to “mercy killing by food” if you find yourself on an overnighter in the hospital?

-Here’s an example of the ow-fiber/ high nutrient menu I helped create for mom:
+Here’s an example of the low-fiber/ high nutrient menu I helped create for mom:

-Many of these recipes are on my website at www.tanaamen.com.
-They can also be found in "The Omni Diet" and "Healing ADD Through Food".
-If you need additional help finding recipes, leave a comment below.
+Many of these recipes are on my website.
+They can also be found in “The Brain Warrior’s Way Cookbook”, and “The Omni Diet”.

 Get 21% OFF with code TANA21 - for all Brain Warriors!